 Greetings.
-Please note that CHS 60: Intergroup Dialogue and CHS 160: Intergroup Facilitator Training will be in hibernation during winter quarter.
-We hope to see you in the spring!
-Please check back!
+Please note that CHS 60: Intergroup Dialogue and CHS 160: Intergroup Facilitator Training are on hiatus.
+Please check back for course udpates!

 **INTERESTED IN ENROLLING IN SPRING 2014 CHS 60: INTERGROUP DIALOAGUE?**